W4RH4WK/cpp-init/opinions.md

 - Parameters
   - Take primitives by value
   - Take structs and classes by `const&`
-  - Avoid output parameters
+  - Prefer return values to output parameters
-  - Use sensible return types
 - Heap allocation
   - Avoid unnecessary heap allocations
   - Avoid using `new` / `delete` or `malloc` / `free`